yetone/avante.nvim/README.md

   opts = {
     -- add any opts here
   },
+  -- if you want to build from source, then pass source=true (requires cargo).
-  build = ":AvanteBuild", -- Also note that this will block the startup for a bit since we are compiling bindings in Rust. dependencies = {
+  -- Also note that building from source will block startuptime since -- we are compiling bindings in Rust. build = ":AvanteBuild", dependencies = {
     "stevearc/dressing.nvim",
     "nvim-lua/plenary.nvim",